 Think of it this way: a consultant can design the perfect engine, but your team needs to help build it, learn how to operate it, and know how to maintain it for the long haul.
 When you actively participate, you ensure the final playbook isn't just a document that sits on a shelf.
 Instead, it becomes a living, breathing tool that reflects your unique market position, integrates with your culture, and genuinely helps your sales reps win more deals.
 A great consultant will guide you, but your internal knowledge and commitment are the essential ingredients that turn a good playbook into a game-changing one.
 Taking these preparatory steps ensures you find the right partner and are ready to build something powerful together.

-Prepare Your Team for Collaboration
+How to Prep Your Team for Success

 The success of your playbook hinges on your team’s involvement.
 Before your consultant even starts, get your internal house in order.
 This means getting buy-in from leadership across sales, marketing, and product, as you’ll need their input and support.
 Designate a single point of contact from your team to streamline communication and decision-making.
 You should also gather all existing sales materials, process documents, and performance data.
 This preparation allows your consultant to get up to speed quickly.
 Remember, the goal is to create a playbook that helps your team “deal with customers in a consistent way, which helps instill confidence in your brand,” and that requires a unified effort from the start.